Mojito Corn Salad

 Instructions

-1. Grill the corn cobs, then let them cool completely so that it doesn't wilt the other ingredients.
+1. Grill the corn ears and let them cool completely.

 2. Meanwhile, prep the other ingredients.
 Trim the ends off the sugar snap peas, then cut the peas, cucumbers, and peach into bite-sized pieces.

-3. In a large mixing bowl, combine the dressing ingredients and give everything a good whisk.
+3. In a large mixing bowl, combine the dressing ingredients and whisk.
 You may need to warm the honey up slightly to get it to mix well with the lime juice.

 4. To the bowl with the dressing, add the corn and sugar snaps.
-Let them sit in the dressing for five minutes to absorb the flavor.
+If possible, let them sit in the dressing for 15 minutes to absorb the flavor.

 Leave a Comment